IHE/ITI.Topologies/topologies.md

 With respect to XCA, queries are generally targeted to either a home community or to a patient identifier.
 While it is unlikely that two communities would share patient ID assigning authorities, and thus the full patient identifier (including assigning authority) would uniquely target a community, this is not a guarantee.
-More importantly, the directory model outlined in this paper does not suggest a mechanism to associate an assigning authority with a responding gateway.
+More importantly, the directory model outlined in this white paper does not suggest a mechanism to associate an assigning authority with a responding gateway.
 Thus, and XCA initiating gateway might not have a mechanism to determine which community should respond to a particular request.
 This could be alleviated by suggesting that document consumers should supply the home community ID of a patient identifier even in XCA query requests that contain a patient identifier, to facilitate message routing.

 ### 6.2.4 Use of Home Community IDs in IHE FHIR Integration Profiles

-For network gateways that do not act as facade communities, the mechanisms described in this paper rely on Home Community ID for message routing.
+For network gateways that do not act as facade communities, the mechanisms described in this white paper rely on Home Community ID for message routing.
 Home Community ID is only defined for the IHE XCPD, XCA, and XCDR integration profiles, for Patient Discovery, Document Query and Retrieve, and Push use cases, respectively.
 Many deployments today are moving toward a FHIR based model of data exchange.
-In order to achieve federation following the same patterns outlined in this paper, the IHE FHIR integration profiles would need to be enhanced to incorporate message routing.
+In order to achieve federation following the same patterns outlined in this white paper, the IHE FHIR integration profiles would need to be enhanced to incorporate message routing.
 This might be done using the same patterns established in XCPD, XCA, and XCDR, or it might involve alternative solutions such as clever encoding of routing information inside of FHIR Resource IDs.
 Further exploration of this topic is needed.